-How was the relationship initiated?
+How and why was the relationship initiated?
 Why were the companies working together a good fit?
 What were the potential benefits of the relationship?
 How did the partnership reflect the business strategies of both/all parties?

 What were the objectives for both/all parties involved?
 What benefits could the companies offer each other?
 What was the expected result of the partnership?